baekdusan/aaai26-workshop-prototype/prompt_heuristic_evaluator.md

 	      "problem_description": "The flow for customizing the Home Screen requires multiple manual steps, including accessing a hidden menu and navigating away from the main screen.", "heuristic_violated": "The interactive system should provide the user with the controls and task-related information needed for each step of the task.", "reasoning": "Editing the home layout is a critical customization task but is buried under non-intuitive menu layers, increasing effort and possibly discouraging users.", // Explain why you identified this problem based on the violated heuristic
-	      "importance_score": "6, because it considerably hinders goal achievement in the context of ~", // Rate importance of each issue in terms of its potential impact on user goal achievement from 1 (Very low impact) to 7 (Very high impact) score. and explain how you determined the score
 	      "recommendation": "Provide a visible shortcut (e.g., a 'Customize' button) directly on the Home Screen to streamline this essential task."
 	    }, {
 	      "issue_id": "FLOW-UX-02",
-	      "problem_description": "Users must manually add the 'Exercise' module before starting a workout if it's not preloaded, adding unnecessary steps.", "heuristic_violated": "Avoid imposing steps on the user that are derived from the technology rather than from the needs of the task itself.", "reasoning": "This structure assumes the user knows to add a module before starting a workout—an unnecessary dependency that stems from internal module design logic.", "importance_score": "6",
-	      "recommendation": "Make essential modules like 'Exercise' always accessible without manual customization, or auto-suggest them when needed."
+	      "problem_description": "Users must manually add the 'Exercise' module before starting a workout if it's not preloaded, adding unnecessary steps.", "heuristic_violated": "Avoid imposing steps on the user that are derived from the technology rather than from the needs of the task itself.", "reasoning": "This structure assumes the user knows to add a module before starting a workout—an unnecessary dependency that stems from internal module design logic.", "recommendation": "Make essential modules like 'Exercise' always accessible without manual customization, or auto-suggest them when needed."
 	    },
       ]